-This is standard operating procedure for any political actor that does not fit their tightly scripted two-party narrative.
+standard operating procedure for any political actor that does not fit their tightly scripted two-party narrative.
+Without

-Without deviating from the script, they perpetuate this inaccurate characterization and spread it all through their Big Media
+deviating from the script, they perpetuate this inaccurate characterization and spread it all through their Big Media tentacles.

-resonates with us who are discontented with third party spoilers.
-The “us” is a loose collection of activists
+us who are discontented with third party spoilers.
+The “us” is a loose collection of activists and agitators who

-and agitators who drum up just enough swing votes to terrify the big corporate parties.
-They blame losses on “spoilers,”
+drum up just enough swing votes to terrify the big corporate parties.
+They blame losses on “spoilers,” then enact

-then enact legislation to make it even harder for independent and smaller parties to get on the ballot and compete.
-Unless
+legislation to make it even harder for independent and smaller parties to get on the ballot and compete.
+Unless we successfully

-we successfully reform election procedures to allow more participation, the ugly reality of the political duopoly will self-perpetuate.
+reform election procedures to allow more participation, the ugly reality of the political duopoly will self-perpetuate.
+A

 constraints assigned to it.